rtrajano/arch-i3-usb/README.md

 ### SSH

-The openssh client is installed.
+The openssh client is installed and nftables enabled to allow traffic.
+Tunnels can also be created with wireguard-tools.

 ### git

-git is installed.
+git is installed along with vim-fugitive.

 ### Multimedia

-In the additional presets, mpd is installed for playing music, along with the ncmpcpp and Ario frontends.
-The default music directory is set to ~/Music.

-mpv is installed in the additional presets.
+vlc is installed.
+Media can be pulled from rtorrent or yt-dlp.

 ### KeepassXC

-In the additional presets, KeepassXC is installed for password databases.
+KeepassXC is installed for password databases.